MoilOrg/create-dataset-birds-view/README.md

 ## Readme
->This is repository for collect data birds view using multiple camera.
+>This is repository for collect data birds view using multiple camera using multithreading.

 ## How to use?
 1. Set up virtual environment
    1. Open using Pycharm
       > If Pycharm show just like this picture please press OK.
 This is created Virtual Env and install all requirements